 Back to the nutrition side of things.

-You would be surprised by how the nutritional content of your meal can change if you add some sauce to it.
+You would be surprised by how the nutritional content of your meal can change if you add some sauce.

-Even something as standard as salt and pepper can dramatically increase the sodium content of a meal and make it not-so-healthy.
+Even something as standard as salt can dramatically increase the sodium content of a meal and make it not-so-healthy.

 If you season your food while cooking, try and avoid over seasoning it at the end when the meal is done.

 P.S, did you know an average serving of tomato sauce has 4g of sugar.
 This doesn’t seem like a big deal but when you realise this means that a third of

 a tomato sauce bottle is made up of sugar it changes the picture!

 One of the scary side effects of a lack of sleep is the possibility of weight gain.